Nsohko/WhisperSG/README.md

 ./finetuning: scripts to load the IMDA dataset, preprocess it and finetune the model

-./models: empty directory to store downloaded finetuned whispersg model.
+./models: empty directory to store the downloaded finetuned whispersg model.
 This model will be automatcially downloaded the first time whispersg is invoked

 ./output: default directory to store results during inference